siliconlemon/panelizer-cli/README.md

 - **Check Path**: Don't be a dummy and make sure that your interpreter is added to Windows' system *Path* variable.

-    Otherwise, you'll get something like this: `$ python -m panelizer/app Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from...`
+    Otherwise, you'll get something like this: `Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from...`